Emptying your Cup

 Does the archetype of the scholar in this story remind you of anyone?

-The scholar reminds me of me when I was younger, particularly when I was in grad school.
-I had internalized that my value was tied to what I knew.
+The scholar reminds me of me when I was younger, particularly when I was in grad school in the early 2000s.
+I had internalized that my value was inherently tied to what I knew.
 And so I sought to prove what I knew every chance I got.
 That even though I wasn’t athletic, the most talented, or the best looking, that I could still be valuable because I was smart.
 Thus, my intelligence and my intellect became a defense mechanism, and I built it like a wall around me to hide my insecurities and my fear of rejection and not being needed.
 So, like the scholar, I was prone to waiting to speak instead of actually listening and using my knowledge to assert my value and worth at the expense of those around me.
-I developed a “need” to be right, which often manifested in arrogance and needing for others to be wrong in order to sustain and protect my self-image.
+I developed a “need” to be right, which often manifested in arrogance and a subconscious desire for others to be wrong in order to sustain and protect my self-image and my ego.

-But now, I view my learning, and my value, very differently.
+But now, thankfully, I view learning very differently.

 I know nothing (so that I may know all things).